 2018: The East Plant is developed for a thermal energy production and storage facility constructed on the northeast edge of campus.
 This storage system provides an efficient and cost-effective way for the University to meet campus peak energy needs by supplementing operating chillers during peak energy use hours.
 The East Plant also houses the mechanical equipment for new geothermal well fields and can provide up to 16,000 ton hours of chilled water.

 2018: Indiana's largest green roof is installed atop the Joyce Center.
-At nearly 80,000 square feet, this roof helps to insulate the Joyce by retaining heat and A/C, reduces heat island effects, and sequester carbon dioxide from the atmosphere.
+At 68,000 square feet, this roof helps to insulate the Joyce by retaining heat and A/C, reduce heat island effects, support biodiversity, and sequester carbon dioxide from the atmosphere.

 2019: The University and the Vatican co-sponsor the conference “The Energy Transition and Care for Our Common Home.”